dottokuya/linux_vst_collection/README.md

 ## Issue/Bug report
 I'd suggest open an issue/bug report on plugins repo/forum first, as developers does keep their eye on Linux and will help you debugging and resolve problem.
 Otherwise, if you think your problem is platform specific, feel free to open an issue here and I'll try to figure out

+## License
+Most plugins in this repo are licensed under GPL-3 and/or compatible license.